edumeet/edumeet/E2EE.md

 **Client monitoring is not covered.** The client sends connection statistics to the media node over a data channel when the operator configures sampling, and the node reads them, in an encrypted room as in any other.
-They carry no media, but they name the room and the participant unless the client settings `obfuscateRoomName` and `obfuscateDisplayName` are set; see Data protection above.
+They carry no media.
+What they say about the participant is set by the client's `obfuscateDisplayName`, and what the node learns about the room by the room server's `clientMonitoring` settings; see Data protection above.

 **Silence is observable.** Frames with no content are passed through unencrypted, so an observer can distinguish speech from silence.
 Frame sizes already revealed this before encryption, so it is not a